4 steps to sensitively deal with fake identity documents

-Whilst there’s a lot of information available about how to check identity documents for Right to Work compliance (read our blog on top tips to avoid illegal working), there’s little guidance about what action to take when a document fails your checks.
+Whilst there’s a lot of information available about how to check identity documents for Right to Work compliance, there’s little guidance about what action to take when a document fails your checks.
 Handling counterfeit or fraudulent documents can be nerve-wracking, so our guest blogger, Abbie Pullman, has pulled together some practical advice to tackle this sensitive topic ‘in the moment’ and beyond…

 Identity document forgery is rising.
 Forged ID (particularly EEA identity documents) and Fraudulently Obtained Genuine (FOG) documents remain a key facilitator of immigration crime.
 In 2016, Frontex, the European Border and Coastguard Agency, reported a 70% year-on-year rise in fake documents held by UK-bound migrants.
 And in 2019, the fraud prevention service, Cifas, reported 189,000 incidents of identity theft, which equates to around 500 identities being stolen every day.

 Using TrustID identity document verification defends Off To Work from this trend, reduces our exposure to fraud and protects our brand reputation.
 The software checks visible and non-visible data for accuracy and validity and presents the results in seconds so that we can quickly decide whether to proceed with a candidate.
 And if we ever have any doubts, we can refer the document to a team of experts with a single click, meaning there’s no need to just ‘use our judgement’.

 During my experience leading high-volume, nationwide and international recruitment Right to Work checks, the system has helped me identify many candidates presenting fake identity documents.
 And when that happens, it can be a very tricky situation so here’s my thoughts on what you should do if you suspect you’ve been given a fake document.

 1. Be prepared

 I have always found it useful to create a simple guide that colleagues from any part of your business can follow.
 If your organisations handles a large volume of documents, role-playing a tricky situation of finding an applicant with a fake document could also help prepare your teams to manage the situation calmly and firmly, whilst protecting both themselves and your business.